villevli/villevli.github.io/README.md

 - Asset reference search tool.
 Displays ref counts in the project window.
 Used multiple times to remove unused sprites or verify if some asset is safe to remove

 ### Tech
-- Client side code and GraphQL queries for our backend API
-- HTTP request pipeline system in client with middleware methods to easily add logging, retrying, etc.
-- Wrapper interface for the backend API to easily swap the implementation to a mockup version in client for testing locally
 - Refactored legacy code to make code more understandable and maintainable
 - Event system to make different game systems less coupled and an easy way to globally listen for events and state changes particularly in UI code
 - A way to easily reference assets to be loaded from assetbundles (simpler compared to Unity’s addressables) by serializing the guid in editor and converting it to assetbundle name and assetpath at build time.
 Also allows to create a weak reference in editor to avoid loading the referenced asset to memory before needed